Sports Gazette

 Canadian men’s team (Pic credit: Harsh Thaker)

-Getting to play in a World Cup in the sport’s most popular format, and that too, within the region itself is a big deal.
 The 2024 T20 World Cup is set to be co-hosted by the USA and the West Indies.
-Canadian cricket will now attract more global attention, and that is only expected to increase as the World Cup gets closer.
-In that regard, T20 World Cup qualification is a watershed moment for Canada’s men’s team.
+Cricket in the neighboring Canada will now attract more global attention, and that is only expected to increase as the World Cup gets closer.
+T20 World Cup qualification is thus a watershed moment for Canada’s men’s team.
 But is it the most important event in their recent history?

 Importance of ODI status

-For associate teams, the perks of ODI status, which T20I status does not include, hold more relevance for growth.
-ICC funding is the biggest among those.
-In the case of Canada, the players received central contracts from the board as a result of additional funding for the board, meaning they can rely on cricket as a profession and devote the amount of time needed to excel at the highest level.
-Along with funding, support, and more attention, the team is also on a pathway that guarantees them a lot more international cricket in the ODI circle, with all roads leading to a chance of qualifying for the 2027 World Cup.
+In Canada’s case, players received central contracts as a result of that additional funding for the board, meaning players can rely on cricket as a profession and devote the time needed to excel at the highest level.
+Along with funding, support, and more attention, the team is also on a pathway that guarantees them a lot more international cricket in the ODI circle, with all roads leading to the 2027 World Cup qualifiers.
+Such benefits contribute to overall growth, beyond just the ODI circuit.

 “What ODI status does is it gives us a plan for the next 3 years, the board gets a lot of funding because we are an ODI team now.
 T20 status doesn’t get you much,” Thaker expressed, on the importance of ODI status.